NServiceBus C# (How It Works For Developers)

 Frequently Asked Questions

-What is the publish/subscribe model in messaging frameworks?
+How does the publish/subscribe model work in NServiceBus?

-The publish/subscribe model in messaging frameworks allows services to publish events that other services can subscribe to, enabling event-driven architectures where changes in one component can trigger actions in others.
+In NServiceBus, the publish/subscribe model allows services to publish events that other services can subscribe to.
+This enables an event-driven architecture where changes in one component can trigger actions in others, improving system responsiveness and scalability.

-What is the role of message brokers in distributed systems?
+What is the significance of saga management in NServiceBus?